Disney's Animal Kingdom

 Come to the Kingdom of Anandapur (place of delight) home of the Maharajah's Palace.
 The Palace is crumbling and inhabited by tigers and other creatures.
 The ruins are typically Disney and are very detailed and realistic.

 - Flights of Wonder - Watch as the most majestic creatures perform wondrous feats.

 - Maharajah Jungle Trek - See tigers and bats and other animals in this walk through adventure.

 - Kali River Rapids - Take a trip down the raging rainforest river.
 Caution, you will get wet.

 - Expedition Everest - Disney's newest roller coaster is a thrilling trip into the land of the Yeti.

-This park doesn't have a lot of dining options.
-For most of the year, the park closes at 5:00, so dinner isn't a big meal.
 Over the last couple of years, Disney has been adding dining options to the parks menus.
 Check out some of the offerings.